SamuelDAlencar/SamuelDAlencar/README.md

  ## [🇺🇸 English]

-  I graduated in Web Development from [Trybe](https://www.betrybe.com/) in 2022, following current best practices in the market, applying S.O.L.I.D. principles, Clean Code, and developing clean and scalable code.
+  I graduated in Web Development from [Trybe](https://www.betrybe.com/) in 2022, following the best practices in the industry during a period of significant impact in our field, which was the pandemic.

  Software developer at [Oppem](https://oppem.com.br/) since 2022, working on the implementation, maintenance and decision-making of Opus, our contract management system.
 Joining a startup at the very beginning of my career has given me several opportunities to put my proactivity, flexibility and thirst for learning into practice, generating experiences that have helped me evolve as a professional and as a person.